Getting started with a gift in Will

-If you have chosen to leave a bequest to MDFA, we suggest you provide your solicitor or the Public Trustee with the following wording:
+If you have chosen to leave a gift in your Will to MDFA, we suggest you provide your solicitor or the Public Trustee with the following wording:

-“I give and bequeath to Macular Disease Foundation Australia, Suite 902, Level 9, 447 Kent Street Sydney NSW 2000, ABN 52 096 255 177: [a percentage / specified sum or piece of property / my whole estate / the residue of my whole estate] to be used for its [general purposes / research purposes] and I further direct that the said bequest shall be paid free of all taxes and duties and for which the receipt of the Treasurer or other officer shall be sufficient discharge to my Executor.”
+“I give and bequeath to Macular Disease Foundation Australia, Mezzanine level, 383 Kent Street Sydney NSW 2000, ABN 52 096 255 177: [a percentage / specified sum or piece of property / my whole estate / the residue of my whole estate] to be used for its [general purposes / research purposes] and I further direct that the said bequest shall be paid free of all taxes and duties and for which the receipt of the Treasurer or other officer shall be sufficient discharge to my Executor.”

 If you’ve decided to leave a gift in your Will, please let us know of your decision.
 Telling us about your decision to leave a bequest to MDFA allows us to enrol you in our Visionary Partners program.
 It also helps us to keep you informed about our work and how your legacy gift will impact the macular disease community.